I can write letters of reference for those who I have taught, employed, or advised.

 - draft copy of any cover letter or statement of purpose

-- address (with email)
+- address to send it to (with email)

 - If your application is for a program or job in a design field, I need to see a copy of your portfolio–at least the highlights.
 I prefer PDF files and/or online portfolios.
 I do not need a very high resolution version and appreciate smaller file sizes.